 - identify whether you are signed in to our website.
 A cookie allows us to check whether you are signed in to the site

 - test content on our website.
-For example, 50% of our users might see one piece of content, the other 50% a different piece of content
+For example, 50% of our users might see one piece of content, and the other 50% might see a different piece of content

 - store information about your preferences.
 The website can then present you with information you will find more relevant, e.g. by storing your language preference, the user interface will appear automatically in that language

 - recognise when you return to our website.
-We may show your relevant content, or provide functionality you used previously.
+We may show you relevant content, or provide functionality you used previously.

 Cookies do not provide us with access to your computer or any information about you, other than that which you have already chosen to share with us.